RTSProductions/Evolution/README.md

  This is an  evolution simulation made in unity with c# where populations can evolve and go extinct.

 Inspired by [Sebastian Lague's video on simulating an ecosystem](https://www.youtube.com/watch?v=r_It_X7v-1E&t=0s) And yes the bunny, fox, and plant models are made to look like the models he has because i had no idea how to make something diferent so i just remade them

+## Animals

+  Currently there are 6 animal spices in total plants, bunnies, foxes, bears, woves, and wild boars.

+## Hunger
+How does the hunger work?
+The hunger is a float that slowly counts up untill it hits 1.
+Once the hunger hits 1 then the animal dies.

  </details>